stefs92/AlphaGomoku/Midway.md

 Something else to explore is experimenting with discounted state values for states that are far removed from the end of the game.
 Authors of AlphaGo assigned +1 to every state in the winning game and -1 to every losing state; however, due to their immense computational power, they were able to generate huge training datasets.
 With our more limited resources, however, this may not be the best way to go.
 Something else to consider if we are unable to achieve significant speedups is doing away with the "policy head" entirely and focusing on just the values.
 In this case, every "simulation" of the game could serve as a training entry to further improve the neural network estimating the value of game states.

+Another idea to play with is trying to incorporate the symmetries of the problem into our neural network, in order to effectively decrease the size of the game configuration space.
+Our board has symmetries